Devendra-Singh6464/keycloak_postgres_connection_using_podman/keycloak_database.md

 Use 'sudo apt autoremove' to remove them.
 0 upgraded, 0 newly installed, 0 to remove and 3 not upgraded.
 ```
-I have already install podman so comed this output but if you have not podman so your podman installing this command
+I'm already install podman ,so I got this output.
+If you don't have podman so it will be installed.

 ## Command-
 ```